KrutikovaNatallia/Test/README.md

 # Test
-It is the first file in repository
+It is the first one file in repository